creditkarma/thrift-server/packages/dynamic-config/README.md

 ### Roadmap

+* Support `.js` and `.ts` local config files
 * Add ability to watch a value for runtime changes
-* Support `.js` and `.ts` local config files
-* Add the ability to register remote mounts to resolve config placeholders
 * Explore options for providing a synchronous API

 ## Contributing